 No nicks or cuts evident after hundreds of fast miles on and off-road.

 Its 461g is at the heavier end, but you make it all back in comfort and speed.

 Amazing.
 Just amazing.

 They're £4 cheaper at RRP than the nearest equivalent Schwalbe offering.
 Whether they're worth shelling out for depends on how much you value comfort and speed.
 If you're happy being bounced around and don't want to go fast, cheaper options are available.
-Other large-volume tubeless tyres are available, from the likes of Schwalbe in particular, but Compass wins the sidewall compliance shootout, with no Schwalbe tyres appearing in the likes of the Tour tests for rolling resistance.
+Other large-volume tubeless tyres are available, from the likes of Schwalbe in particular, but Rene Herse wins the sidewall compliance shootout, with no Schwalbe tyres appearing in the likes of the Tour tests for rolling resistance.

 Tell us how the product performed overall when used for its designed purpose

 Amazingly well.
 They stick like glue and are so comfortable.